tapasvimoturu/grunt-code-coverage-enforcer/README.md

         lines: 60, //Global line coverage configuration
         functions: 60, // Global function coverage configuration
         branches: 60, // Global branch coverage configuration
-        src: [{path:"middleware", lines:90}, {path:"backend", lines: 90, functions: 80}, {path:"frontend", lines: 90, functions: 80, branches:70, includes:["**.js"], excludes:["frontend/exclude.js"]}
+        src: [{
+          path:"middleware",
+          lines:90
+        }, {
+          path:"backend",
+          lines: 90,
+          functions: 80
+        }, {
+          path:"frontend",
+          lines: 90,
+          functions: 80,
+          branches:70,
+          includes:["**.js"],
+          excludes:["frontend/exclude.js"]
+        }
         includes: ["src/**/*.js"],
         excludes: ["src/uncoveredfile.js"]
     }
   },
 })
 ```
-If any configuration option is not provided on an individual folder level, the default configurations are chosen.
 In the above example we configured our project to have the following three coverage configuration

 1. 90% line coverage, 60% function coverage, 60% branch coverage for all the files in middleware folder.
 2. 90% line coverage, 80% function coverage, 60% branch coverage for all the files in backend folder.
 3. 90% line coverage, 80% function coverage, 70% branch coverage for all the files in frontend folder except exclude.js file.

+If any of the configuration option is not provided for a given folder/package, the default configurations are chosen.

 ### Recommendations